 The DDR Dual I/O Read command improves throughput with two I/O signals - IO0 (SI) and IO1 (SO).
 It is similar to the Dual I/O Read command but transfers two address, mode, or data bits on every edge of the clock.
-In some applications, the reduced instruction overhead might allow for code execution (XIP) directly from the S25FL512S device.
+In some applications, the reduced instruction overhead might allow for code execution (XIP) directly from S25FL128S and S25FL256S devices.